Undergraduate Programs

 The Department of Applied Physics and Applied Mathematics offers three undergraduate programs: applied physics, applied mathematics, and materials science.

 The applied physics and applied mathematics programs provide an excellent preparation for graduate study or for careers in which mathematical and technical sophistication are important.
 Using the large number of electives in these programs, students can tailor their programs to fit their personal and career interests.
 By focusing their technical electives, students can obtain a strong base of knowledge in a specialized area.
-In addition to formal minors, some areas of specialization that are available are described in the Specialty Areas section.
+In addition to formal minors, some elective specializations are available and are described in the Elective Specializations section.
 All technical electives are normally at the 3000 level or above.

 See the Materials Science section for more information on the materials science program.

-Both applied physics and applied mathematics students can focus their technical electives and develop a strong base of knowledge in a specialty area.
-There is no requirement to focus electives, so students may take as many or as few of the recommended courses in a specialty area as is appropriate to their schedules and interests.
-Some specialties are given below, but this is not an exclusive list, and others can be worked out in coordination with the student’s adviser.
-The courses that are often taken, or in some cases need to be taken, in the junior year are denoted with a “J.”
+Both applied physics and applied mathematics students can focus their technical electives and develop a strong base of knowledge in an elective specialization.
+There is no requirement to focus electives, so students may take as many or as few of the recommended courses in an elective specialization as is appropriate to their schedules and interests.
+Some specialties are given below, but this is not an exclusive list, and others can be worked out in coordination with the student's adviser.
+The courses that are often taken, or in some cases need to be taken, in the junior year are denoted with a "J."

 Technical Electives